Types of Pronouns

 • Nothing is better than exercise for your health.

-• Everyone in class presented his project.
+• Everyone in class presented their project.

 • Everything must be organized well at the party.